andrew-curthoys/curthoys-io/content/traveler/2023_05-scandinavia/04-oslo_culture.md

 Speaking of...

-<iframe width="100%" height="315" src="https://www.youtube.com/embed/aLdZmqvYuD8?si=rGM0rkDmGLcLmrVS" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" allowfullscreen></iframe>
+<iframe class="mb-2" width="100%" height="315" src="https://www.youtube.com/embed/aLdZmqvYuD8?si=rGM0rkDmGLcLmrVS" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" allowfullscreen></iframe>

 <h4 class="article-subheader" id="technology">Norsk Teknisk</h4>
-Norsk Teknisk, i.e. the Norwegian Museum of Science and Technology, sits a quarter mile from the source of the Akerselva; steps from where Maridalsvannet releases her stored precipitation to begin its journey to the Osloflord.
+Norsk Teknisk, i.e. the Norwegian Museum of Science and Technology, sits a quarter mile from the source of the Akerselva River; steps from where Lake Maridalsvannet releases her stored precipitation to begin its journey to the Osloflord.
 I've decided to spend my final day in Oslo here because, I mean, have you met me?
 Also the Viking Ship Museum is closed until 2025.